 In the B2B world, market share is pursued and defended constantly.
 On a customer-by-customer basis companies constantly exploit opportunities to take share from competitors and develop strategies to prevent losing share.
-Sustainable growth is dependent on developing solid strategies in both of these areas.
+Sustainable growth is dependent upon creating and delivering value to the customer in both of these areas.
 So how do you begin to understand all of the market dynamics associated with developing a comprehensive strategy designed to protect and grow market share?

 Our recommendation is to concentrate on understanding these critical aspects of value:

 - What value are you delivering to your customers?

 - Are you performing well on the most important drivers of value?

 - How are you positioned against the competition in general and head-to-head against specific competitors?

 - What are the drivers of value within your market?

 Let’s look at how customers understand and derive value in this complex B2B world.
 When people think about value, they typically associate value with price and/or cost.
 This not only includes the price of the product, but also payment terms, transactions costs, cost to use, and other elements.
 However, value also includes many non-price/cost attributes as well.
 Value is also derived from how the product performs, including delivery, service and support.